mono-koto/pyusd-arbitrum-splitter/README.md

 A simplified smart contract for splitting ERC20 tokens (like PYUSD) among multiple recipients based on predefined shares.
 This project demonstrates smart contract development practices and provides a clean educational example for PYUSD integration on Arbitrum.

+**✨ NEW: Factory Pattern for Frontend Integration** - The repo now includes `SimpleSplitterCloneable` and `SimpleSplitterFactory` contracts that enable cheap, gas-efficient deployment of splitters via a factory pattern, perfect for frontend applications.

 ## What Does SimpleSplitter Do? 🤔

 Think of SimpleSplitter like an automated accountant for splitting money: